utkarshbhatt12/remaining_weeks/README.md

 ## Potential Enhancements for the Life in Weeks Extension

-### Visualization Improvements
+### Visualisation Improvements

-1. **Alternative Visualization Modes** - Add options to view life in months, days, or years alongside the current weeks view
+1. **Alternative Visualisation Modes** - Add options to view life in months, days, or years alongside the current week's view
-2. **Milestone Markers** - Allow users to add and visualize important life events/milestones on the timeline
+2. **Milestone Markers** - Allow users to add and visualise important life events/milestones on the timeline
-3. **Color Customization** - Let users choose different color schemes for past/future weeks
+3. **Colour Customisation** - Let users choose different colour schemes for past/future weeks
 4. **Hover Details** - Show specific dates when hovering over individual week boxes
-5. **Animation Option** - Add subtle animations when the grid loads to emphasize the passage of time
+5. **Animation Option** - Add subtle animations when the grid loads to emphasise the passage of time

-### Personalization Features
+### Personalisation Features

 6. **Goals & Achievements** - Let users set and track life goals with specific timeframes
-7. **Custom Categories** - Allow users to categorize weeks (work, education, travel, etc.) with different colors
+7. **Custom Categories** - Allow users to categorise weeks (work, education, travel, etc.) with different colours
 8. **Quotes or Affirmations** - Display motivational quotes that change daily
 9. **Multiple Profiles** - Support for multiple users on the same browser
 10. **Export/Import Settings** - Allow users to backup and restore their configuration